 - lime wedges

-- Put the fish, curry paste, fish sauce, coriander or chives, green beans, egg white, sugar and lime zest into the bowl of a food processor with the blade attachment fitted.
+- BLEND THE MIXTURE: Put the fish, curry paste, fish sauce, coriander or chives, green beans, egg white, sugar and lime zest into the bowl of a food processor with the blade attachment fitted.
 Process to a smooth paste.

-- Use a silicone spatula to scoop the mixture into a bowl and fold through the spring onions and cornstarch.
+- SHAPE THE FISH CAKES: Use a silicone spatula to scoop the mixture into a bowl and fold through the spring onions and cornstarch.
 With wet hands roll the mixture into 12-14 balls, then flatten gently into discs.
 Chill until ready to cook.

-- To make the spicy dipping sauce, stir together the sweet chilli sauce, lime juice and fish sauce, then sprinkle over the coriander and peanuts.
+- MAKE THE SAUCE: To make the spicy dipping sauce, stir together the sweet chilli sauce, lime juice and fish sauce, then sprinkle over the coriander and peanuts.

-- To cook the fish cakes, heat 2cm oil in a heavy-based saucepan or frying pan.
+- COOK THE FISH CAKES: To cook the fish cakes, heat 2cm oil in a heavy-based saucepan or frying pan.
 Fry the fishcakes in batches, for 4-5 minutes on each side until golden brown.
 Keep warm while you cook the remaining batter.